-One of the activities outlined in the CISE Transitional Phase is to conduct a study for an audit on the implementation of the "responsibility to share" principle.
 The "responsibility to share" principle (RTS) is based on the idea that stakeholders take the responsibility to voluntarily share any information they deem useful for any one or more stakeholders of the CISE network.

-This proactive information sharing attitude is key to CISE as it will enable the further distribution of the information within the CISE community.
+This proactive information sharing attitude is key to CISE as it will enable the further distribution of information within the CISE community.
 Ideally this should occur even when the information has not been specifically requested by another party.
-As a result of high value information reaching the authorities that have legitimate use for it, the overall performance of the European authorities responsible for maritime surveillance will improve.
+As a result of high value information reaching a higher number of authorities that have legitimate use for it, the overall performance of the national and European authorities responsible for maritime surveillance will improve.

 In order to promote the RTS principle, the ongoing exchange of information of the network will be captured through voluntary audits.
-These will produce "pictures" of which information is being shared in the moment and provide the framework to identify what could be useful to share in the future.
+These will produce "pictures" of the information being shared in the moment and provide the framework to identify what could be useful to share in the future.

-In this context, a study has been procured to define a methodology to support the Member States to implement the RTS principle by identifying weaknesses and gaps, as well as proposing suitable measures for mitigation and improvement.
-The main aim of the study is to help to define the possible criteria for measuring and promoting the sharing of information within the CISE network.
+In this context, a methodology to support the Member States to implement the RTS principle was developed and tested.
+The methodology defines the criteria for measuring and promoting the sharing of information within the CISE network.
+To support this work, a dedicated RTS Working Group was set up in 2020, comprising experts nominated by the CISE stakeholders.